An old email phishing scam targeted at church-goers has been picked up and dusted off, hoping to find new victims it didn’t hit the first time around.

 Report the message to your cell phone carrier’s spam text reporting number.
 If you’re an AT&T, T-Mobile, Verizon, Sprint, or Bell customer, you can forward the text to 7726 (SPAM) free of charge.

-The best advice might be to forward any suspicious emails or texts to the FTC via firstname.lastname@example.org.
+The best advice might be to report any suspicious emails or texts to the FTC at this site.
 The FTC recommends that you also cc: the organization impersonated in the email/message -- a step that might give the scammer some pause before going ahead with their scheme.

 If at all possible, include the full email header.
 Header information is typically hidden, but a quick search for “full email header” and the name of your email service (for example, Yahoo) will give you the steps necessary to find that information.